hlouis/infinitegrid-ccc/README.md

 2. Copy the InfiniteGrid.ts and InfiniteCell.ts files to your Cocos Creator project's assets folder.

 3. Ensure you have Cocos Creator >= 3.8.0 installed.
+Not sure work well with versions earlier than 3.8.0.

 ## Usage